agungbudiwirawan/Data_Science_in_Telco-Data_Cleansing/README.md

 # Data Science in Telco: Data Cleansing
 ### Overview
 The goal of this project is to clean the data before it is processed.
-Data cleaning, such as overcoming duplication of values, overcoming missing values, overcoming outliers, and standardizing values.
+Data cleaning, such as handling duplication of values, overcoming missing values, overcoming outliers, and standardizing values.
 ### Library
 - Pandas
 - Matplotlib